 Nature offers endless sources for inspiration.
 A healthy ecosystem is a good model for an economy that is highly collaborative, prioritizes people, and respects planetary boundaries.

 Think of an old growth forest.
 Much of what makes it work is unseen, overlooked, and underappreciated by humans.
 We have known for years that fungus, for instance, converts decaying forest matter into resources.
-That it’s also a distributed network enabling information and resource sharing has only come to light in the last few years.
+That it’s also a distributed network enabling information and resource sharing has only come to light in recent years.
 Insects maintain healthy soil, pollinate plants, and so much more.
 Birds and animals spread seeds, distributing plants to maintain biodiversity.
-Grazers keep plant populations in check.
-Predators keep bird and grazer populations in check.
+Grazers keep plant populations in check, and likewise, predators keep bird and grazer populations in check.

-To put it simply, when you look at the whole of a healthy ecosystem it has core functions that work together to keep the system strong.
+To put it simply, a healthy ecosystem has core functions that work together to keep the system strong.
 When one element gets out of balance, it triggers a domino-effect that may seem slight at first but can quickly wreak havoc on the entire system.
 When in balance, the whole system thrives.

 A Healthy Economic Ecosystem

-Just like a healthy natural ecosystem, a healthy economic ecosystem needs core functions that complement and couter-balance each other to keep the entire system flourishing.
+Just like a healthy natural ecosystem, a healthy economic ecosystem needs core functions that complement and counter-balance each other to keep the entire system flourishing.
 Here are four:

 - A private sector that realigns business models to solve social and environmental problems that follow the principles of Doughnut Economics